spitemonster/dev-theme/README.md

 ## requirements

-uses deno's standard library so will not be compatible with npm out of the box.
+uses [deno](https://deno.com/)'s standard library in rollup config so will not be compatible with npm out of the box. deno is easy to set up out of the box and i would recommend it fully.

-## areas for improvement

-i am not certain about how i am registering blocks; there is a lot of `file_exists` checking which i know can be kind of slow, so i am very open to input on how this could be improved.

-## blocks

-### card

-a simple static block that allows the user to select an image, a caption and a url and renders an optionally linked figure on the front end.

-### posts

-a simple dynamic block that displays a list of posts of a given post type.